mmorey/MDMCoreData/README.md

 ### MDMPersistenceController

+#### Store type - SQLite (`NSSQLiteStoreType`)
+The typical store type used when utilizing Core Data is `SQLite`.
 To create a new `MDMPersistenceController` call `initWithStoreURL:modelURL:` with the URLs of the SQLite file and data model.

 ```objective-c
 NSURL *storeURL = [[self applicationDocumentsDirectory] URLByAppendingPathComponent:@"MDMCoreData.sqlite"];